David D. Cole: Legal career

-After leaving the Center for Constitutional Rights, David Cole began teaching at Georgetown University Law Center.
-While teaching at Georgetown Law, Cole continued to litigate constitutional law and civil liberties, both at home and abroad.
+After leaving the Center, Cole began teaching at Georgetown University Law Center.
+While teaching, Cole continued to litigate constitutional law and civil liberties, both at home and abroad.
 During the 1990s, Cole argued over a dozen cases in various U.S. District and Circuit Courts, and appeared before the Supreme Court three times (Lebron v.
 National Railroad Passenger Corporation, 513 U.S. 374 (1995), National Endowment for the Arts v.
 Finley, 524 U.S. 569 (1998), and Reno v.
 American-Arab Anti-Discrimination Committee, 525 U.S. 471 (1999)).
 Internationally, Cole successfully challenged Ireland's constitutional prohibition on counseling about abortion before the European Court of Human Rights in Open Door Counselling, Ltd. v.
 Republic of Ireland, ECHR Judgment of October 19, 1992, Ser.
 A, No. 246.
 He returned to Europe in Fall 2007 to teach at the University College London School of Public Policy and serve as Co-Director of the Center for Transnational Legal Studies in London from 2008 to 2009.

 Cole was named Co-Chair of the Constitution Project's Liberty and Security Committee in 2001 and joined the Advisory Committee for the Free Expression Policy Project in 2003.
 He has served on boards for a number of public interest organizations including Human Rights Watch Advisory Committee, Bill of Rights Defense Committee, and the American Bar Association Standing Committee on Law and National Security.
-His most recent appearance before the Supreme Court was in 2010, challenging the First and Fifth Amendment implications of the USA PATRIOT Act's prohibition on providing "material support" to terrorist groups in Holder v.
+His most recent appearance before the Supreme Court was in 2010, unsuccessfully challenging the First and Fifth Amendment implications of the USA Patriot Act's prohibition on providing "material support" to terrorist groups in Holder v.
 Humanitarian Law Project, 561 U.S. 1 (2010).
 From 2013 to 2014, Cole was a Fellow with the Open Society Foundations, an international grantmaking network founded by business magnate George Soros that dispenses financial contributions to various liberal and progressive political causes in the United States.